 Fill Spout – Also called an inlet spout or top spout, used as the inlet for filling an FIBC.
 It is designed to fit the customer’s filling chute during loading.

-Filler Cord – Typically a polypropylene material used in manufacturing sift-resistant FIBC’S. A rope or braided yarn-like cord that is sewn into a seam to help prevent the escape of fine dusts and powders.
+Filler Cord – Typically a polypropylene material used in manufacturing sift-resistant FIBC’S. A rope or braided yarn-like cord that is sewn into a seam to help prevent the escape of fine dust and powders.

-Form–Fitted Liner – Designed to take the exact shape of the FIBC.
-Form-Fit Liners will allow improved filling and complete discharging of product.
+Form-Fitted Liner – Designed to take the exact shape of the FIBC.
+Form-Fit Liners will allow improved filling and complete discharging of the product.
 Unlike a basic “tube liner”, Form-Fit Liners offer a flat top and bottom and incorporate a spout diameter and length to best compliment the FIBC’S fill and discharge spouts.

 Full Open Discharge – A type of discharge whose outlet extends from the bottom seam and follows the bag’s base dimensions.
 Also called a Full Open Dump.